FZambia/centrifuge/docs/content/configuration.rst

         }
     }

-Metrics will be aggregated in a 30 seconds interval and then will be sent into log, into admin channel and into Graphite.
+Metrics will be aggregated in a 30 seconds interval and then will be sent into log and into Graphite.

 At moment Centrifuge collects for each node: